 But what do we want to see on the Huawei P40?
 That’s a good question.
-Let’s start with the most obvious improvement the firm could make: the handset’s screen.
-And that’s because the one on board the Huawei P30 is rather weak.
+Let’s start with the most obvious improvement the manufacturer could make: the handset’s screen.
+And that’s because the one on the Huawei P30 is rather weak.

 To be more specific, Huawei went with a FHD+ AMOLED screen for the Huawei P30 and Huawei P30 Pro — but we’re hoping it opt for at least a 2K AMOLED screen for the Huawei P40 and Huawei P40 Pro, to bring them in line with the competition.

 There’s a good chance the Huawei P40 and Huawei P40 Pro will also come with Huawei’s next top-end CPU.
 Little is known about it right now; though a source confirmed to Huawei Hub that it’s in development and will be called the Kirin 990.

 Next, an improved camera is desired.
 Not because it needs it, however, but rather because we want to see Huawei continue to strive to innovate.
 As for what it will do in order to achieve that… well, your guess is as good as ours — for now.

 The trade ban shouldn’t affect the Huawei P40

 Now President Trump has announced that Huawei will soon be able to do business with companies in the United States again, we can expect the Huawei P40 and Huawei P40 Pro to ship running Android, rather than the firm’s alternative.

 That said, Huawei is said to be at somewhat of a crossroad — it can either bundle the feature-rich, Google Service-infused version of Android on the handsets and be at the mercy of the Trump Administration, or break away and remain in control.